Jurisdiction overview

 What is the treaty network?

-Christmas Island benefits from Australia's full bilateral treaty network — approximately 50 active double tax agreements negotiated and maintained by the Australian government.
-These treaties extend to Australian external territories including Christmas Island.
+Christmas Island benefits from Australia's full bilateral treaty network - more than 45 active double tax agreements negotiated and maintained by the Australian government.
+These treaties extend to Australian external territories including Christmas Island through Australian sovereignty.

-USA treaty via Australia–US convention (in force 1953).
+USA treaty signed 6 August 1982, in force from late 1983.
 All DTAs are Australian-negotiated and extend to Christmas Island by sovereignty.

 The OECD MLI modifies covered Australian DTAs (Australia signed and ratified the MLI).
 OECD Pillar Two compliance applies for in-scope MNEs via Australian domestic legislation.